sephajebi/home/_pages/about.md

 <br/>

 <div style="width: 100%; text-align: justify; margin-bottom:0.8em;">
 I hold an NSERC Canada Postdoctoral Research Award in the Department of Mathematics at the University of Toronto.
+You can reach me at: first name dot last name at utoronto dot ca.
 </div>

 <div style="width: 100%; text-align: justify; margin-bottom:0.8em;">